 Explanations:

-- Account actions are accessable by all roles (and therefore logged in users)
+- Account actions are accessible by all roles (and therefore logged in persons)

-- Activities can be modified by all admins and listed by all everyone
+- Activities can be modified by all admins and listed by all (logged in persons)

 - Users can search and list other users, but only moderators and admins have access to all other actions